Target (ULAE 147)

 Seattle Art Museum, Seattle

-THE EDURING LEGACY OF JASPER JOHNS TARGET SERIES
+THE ENDURING LEGACY OF JASPER JOHNS TARGET SERIES

 Jasper Johns Target Art Institute of Chicago